s-anmoss/Griepswold/KuenzKuenz/ReadMe.md

 # Her Kind
 ## Anne Sexton

-I have gone out, a possessed witch, haunting the black air, braver at night;
+I have gone out, a possessed witch, <br>
+haunting the black air, braver at night; <br>
-dreaming evil, I have done my hitch over the plain houses, light by light: lonely thing, twelve-fingered, out of mind.
+dreaming evil, I have done my hitch <br>
+over the plain houses, light by light: <br>
+lonely thing, twelve-fingered, out of mind. <br>
-A woman like that is not a woman, quite.
+A woman like that is not a woman, quite. <br>
-I have been her kind.
+I have been her kind. <br>

 I have found the warm caves in the woods, filled them with skillets, carvings, shelves,